brucefan1983/GPUMD-Tutorials/examples/26_fine_tune_NEP89/README.md

 In this tutorial, we provide a step-by-step guide on using the [NEP89 foundation model](https://github.com/brucefan1983/GPUMD/blob/master/potentials/nep/nep89_20250409/nep89_20250409.txt) for property calculations and fine-tuning.

 Here, we focus on calculating the thermal conductivity of monolayer MoS₂ as an example, demonstrating how to fine-tune NEP89 to achieve accurate physical properties when out-of-the-box predictions are insufficient.
-The fine-tuning results for the thermal conductivity of MoS₂ are presented below.
+The fine-tuning results for the thermal conductivity of monolayer MoS₂ are presented below.

 We also strongly encourage readers to reproduce the examples from the [NEP89 manuscript](https://arxiv.org/pdf/2504.21286), both in its out-of-the-box and fine-tuned applications.